DinoChiesa/EdgeTools/baasLoadExport/README.md

 }
 ```

 Notice, no URI property there.
-To authenticate with user credentials,  you must have created a user in your Usergrid application.
-Do this via the usergrid Admin UI.
+To authenticate with user credentials,  you must have created a user in your API BaaS application.
+Do this via the API BaaS Admin UI.

 ## Exporting Baas Data

-There is a tool to export a single collection here.
-It is called exportAllItems.js.
+The exportAllItems.js. tool will export dat from a single collection.
 It's naive: it does not export connections or relationships.

 Example command specifying a configuration file: